 - Software Engineer II (L3 | 0-1 year of experience)

 - Software Engineer III (L4 | 2+ years of experience)

 - Senior Software Engineer (L5 | Manager I equivalent)

 - Staff Software Engineer (L6 | Manager II equivalent)

 - Senior Staff Software Engineer (L7 | Senior Manager)

 - Google Fellow (L10 | Vice President)

 - Senior Google Fellow (L11 | Senior Vice President)

-Google Engineer Salary
+Google Software Engineer Salary

 The average compensation you’ll earn as a software engineer at Google will depend on your experience and tier-based level.
-If you get started as an entry-level software engineer, your average total compensation will be toward the lower end of the scale.
+If you get started as an entry-level software engineer, your average total compensation will naturally lean toward the lower end of the scale.
 As you accrue experience and earn promotions, you can expect to earn a higher salary.